What AGI Amount Should You Use for E-filing?

 Don’t have copies of last year’s forms?
 No worries.
 You can still locate your return and get your AGI from last year.
 Here’s how to obtain your previous tax information:

-- Use the IRS Get Transcript tool to receive a transcript by mail.
+- Use the IRS Get Transcript tool to receive a transcript online or by mail.
 This option is free.

 - Complete Form 4506: Copy of Income Tax Return to receive a photocopy of your return.
 There is a fee for this option.